KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 { }
 {% endhighlight %}

+> std::move is nothing more than a cast from an lvalue to an rvalue.

+Using `std::move` we can tell the compiler that the value is no longer needed in this scope.
+By casting an lvalue to an rvalue, the compiler can now pick the correct overload that accepts the rvalue argument, such as a move constructor.

+When composing a larger agregate out of smaller movable objects, we can delegate the process of moving to the sub-components using `std::move`.

 ### Is there a difference between an _rvalue_ and an _rvalue reference_?

 Long story short: Yes!
 The two notions are very different.
 I see this